What is a head injury?

 Skull fracture.
 A skull fracture is a break in the skull

 bone.
-There are 4 major types of skull fractures:
+There are four major types of skull fractures:

 - Linear skull fractures.
 This is the most common type of skull fracture.
 In a linear fracture, there is a break in the bone.
 But it does not move the bone.
 For this type of fracture, your healthcare provider may observe you in the hospital for a brief time.
 Usually, you will not need treatment and you can resume normal activities in a few days.